oracle-livelabs/multicloud/helidon-oci-devops/simulate-patch/simulate-patch.md

 7. To view the logs of the deployment pipeline, click on **Three dots** near to deployment stage and click **View details** as shown below.
     ![view logs](images/view-logs.png)

-8. Scroll down the logs and verify the JDK flavour, It should be **Oracle JDK** as shown below.
+8. Scroll down the logs and verify the JDK flavor.
+It should be **Oracle JDK** as shown below.
     ![oracle jdk](images/oracle-jdk.png)

 You may now **proceed to the next lab.**